Driving Park: Transportation

-The Central Ohio Transit Authority has Local Lines that run through the district including lines 1, 7, and 11.
+The Central Ohio Transit Authority has local lines that run through the district including lines 1, 7, and 11.
 Line 1 makes a stop on Livingston and connects to Line 1 Cleveland at High and Broad Streets.
-From there the bus travels to Dublin, Ohio Health, Grandville Rd. and Reynolds Park and Ride.
+From there the bus travels to Dublin, Ohio Health, Grandville Road, and Reynolds Park and Ride.
 Line 7 has a stop on Whittier that travels to downtown, the courthouse, and a US Post Office.
 Line 11 has a stop at the corner of Oak and Bryden that travels to downtown, Grant Medical Center, Columbus Metropolitan Library, DeVry Institute of Technology, Alum Crest High School, Eastland Mall, and Gender Road Town Center.

 Structures and landmarks

 The Columbus Driving Park is a cultural landmark that defines the district.
 The Columbus, Ohio Driving Realty Company bought the land and located it in between Ellsworth and Seymour Avenue.
-It is most famous for holding the first 24-hour automobile race on July 3, 1905.
+It is famous for holding the first 24-hour automobile race on July 3, 1905.
 The race was held only ten years after the first automobile race and only two years after Ford Motors was created.
 There were three cars including drivers Charles and George Soules, Oscar Lear, Ballanger, and Feasal who drove 1,015 miles throughout the whole race.
 The Soules brothers won the race and their prize was a silver cup said to be worth $500 at the time.
-There were eleven other supporting races held at the track including The Columbus Motor Derby and The Novelty Race.
-Among the many races held at the track there were many other noteworthy events held in this heart of the neighborhood including the Franklin County Fair in both 1910 and 1917 and became a landing strip for the test flight of the Model B airplane built by the Wright Brothers.
+There were eleven other supporting races held at the track including the Columbus Motor Derby and the Novelty Race.
+In addition to the many races held at the track, there were many other events held in the neighborhood including the Franklin County Fair in both 1910 and 1917 and a landing strip for the test flight of the Model B airplane built by the Wright Brothers.